 Dr. Smith specializes in corrections, deviance and social control, and prisoner re-entry.
 She also is interested in gender and crime and criminological theory.
 She completed her undergraduate degree at The College of William and Mary and her M.A. in sociology from George Washington University.
 She has studied the prison system in the state of California focusing on procedural issues as well as parole.

 M.A., Loyola University Chicago

 Mr. Heerdt teaches in the areas of criminal investigation and organized and white collar crime.
-He has 16 years' experience with the Chicago Police Departments and has been assigned as a homicide detective for 11 years.
+He has 22 years of experience with the Chicago Police Departments and has been assigned as a homicide detective for 11 years.
 He also has patrol experience in gang and narcotics investigations.

 M.A., University of Chicago

 Ms. Klose teaches in the area of society, health and illness.
 In addition to her academic background she also has professional experience with the U.S. Department of Labor Office of Workers Compensation.